-Learn about vitamin D foods, how much vitamin D your child needs,and how to include foods high in vitamin D in your child’s diet.
+Learn about how much vitamin D your child needs, vitamin D foods for kids, and how to include these foods in your child’s diet.

 This post was created in partnership with the dairy families of New England.
 All opinions are my own.